zhixin9001/2021-SAA/note/tips.md

         1. Remove the member account from the old organization
         2. Send an invite to the member account from the new Organization
         3. Accept the invite to the new organization from the member account
+    - can apply service control policies (SCPs) across multiple AWS accounts that are members of an organization
 - AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your encryption keys on the AWS Cloud.
     - auto rotate
 - AWS Systems Manager Parameter Store (aka SSM Parameter Store) provides secure, hierarchical storage for configuration data management and secrets management